oroinc/documentation/user/storefront/checkout/multi-page.rst

    .. image:: /user/img/system/workflows/checkout/Shipping_Info.png

-   .. note:: If shipping discounts apply to the order, this will be displayed in the totals.
+   .. note:: If shipping discounts apply to the order, this will be displayed in the summary.

              .. image:: /user/img/marketing/promotions/ShippingDiscountFront.png